Panasonic LX15 vs Canon 200D

 Body comparison: Panasonic LX15 vs Canon 200D

 The side-by-side display below illustrates the physical size and weight of the Panasonic LX15 and the Canon 200D.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX15 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is considerably larger (78 percent) than the Panasonic LX15.
 In this context, it is worth noting that neither the LX15 nor the 200D are weather-sealed.